 Gluten-Free Sour Cream Coffee Cake...

 This cake base is adapted from one of my favorite ever cake recipes – a brown sugar peach upside-down cake that I developed for GFF Magazine a couple of summers ago.
-The buttery batter whips up light and fluffy and it stands up to juicy fruit with aplomb.
+The buttery batter whips up light and fluffy and it stands up well to juicy fruit.

 I tested this recipe with both sour cream and whole milk Greek yogurt, and the sour cream wins hands down.
 It makes the cake meltingly tender and richly flavorful.
 The Greek yogurt works fine too if that's what you have on hand, but it just feels like something's missing.
 So I recommend splurging on sour cream or crème fraîche here if you can – it's well worth the extra purchase.